Leadership With Pairs Per Jack Welch

 It also highlighted something that could, for some, be hard to fully embrace, that of transparent truth telling.
 Even without the truth, chances are that performance shortfalls would soon become undeniable.
 The Talent Manager’s choices at that point became limited.

 I like the idea of simple.
 Two things in balance is about as simple as it gets.
 Such a duo is especially effective when each item adds to and refines the other.
 What happens to effectiveness when Talent brings on new team members without checking out the effect that adding/removing this or that talent might have on the existing team?
 What happens to effectiveness if Finance simply cuts or increases budget without cooperation with Talent?

 The dance between Finance and Talent is a fine art.
 When well done, much greater things become possible.

-Stay alert to other possible pairs that can help each other and to great things for the organization.
+Stay alert to other possible pairs that can help each other and do great things for the organization.
 One that I quite like is ‘target and deadline’.
 It is fine to say we will increase profits by XX%.
 It is fine to say we need to increase profit by the end of this quarter.
 Separately… limp.
-Together, refining each other, defining each other we could get, “10% increase in profits by February 1, 2018” or the variation that suits your situation.
+Together, refining each other, defining each other we could get, “10% increase in profits by February 1, 20xx” or the variation that suits your situation.
 Much more useful.
 Lots of great pairs out there.
 Enjoy

 Joseph Seiler MCC